chisui/dakka/thesis/main.md

 Solving the problem of sending generic Actor references presents a huge problem though.
 Using existential quantification prevents `AnswerableMessage` from being serialized.
-Serializeability is a core requirement for messages though.
+Serializability is a core requirement for messages though.

 I do have an idea of how to get around this restriction but was not able to test it yet.
 To serialize arbitrary types we would need some kind of sum-type where each constructor corresponds with one concrete type.